din/compose/README.md

 **File > Swift Packages > Add Package Dependency**

-In the Choose Package Repository prompt add url:
+In the Choose Package Repository prompt, add the URL:

 ```
 https://github.com/din/compose
 ```

-Include the library as a dependency for your target then import it when you need it:
+Include the library as a dependency for your target, then import it when you need it:

 ```swift
 import Compose